Using the library

 The library card or the ID card, that provide admission to the Library and give readers the right to use all library services, are documents that certify the rights of registered readers.

-For a one-time visit, a one-day card is issued that gives the right to use publications, catalogues and databases on the open shelves, and visit exhibitions.
+For a one-time visit, the user is given a sticker that gives the right to use publications on the open shelves, catalogues and databases, and to visit exhibitions.

 The items held on open access shelves may be used only in the reading rooms.
 The specialised reading rooms focus on the most widely used items in a particular field.
-The reading rooms are equipped with user computers, laptops and self-service scanning and copying machines.
+The reading rooms are equipped with user computers, laptops and self-service scanning and copying machines that enable to print from laptop or home PC via the cloud-printing servce www.pilveprint.ee.
 Our reference librarians will assist you in locating and searching information resources from the databases and catalogues.

 Items from the archival and rare books collection may be used in the Rare Books and Archival Collection Reading Room only if the requested item is not available in other collections of the Library.